zenml-io/zenml/docs/book/datasources/csv-files-locally.md

 # CSV Datasource
 Add a CSV file to your pipeline.
-Details to be found at `zenml.core.datasources.csv_datasource`.
+Details to be found at `CSVDatasource`.

 ## Example
 ```python